Portfolio overview

 The parliamentary departments support the operation of the Parliament of Australia, its committees and members.
 There are four parliamentary entities: the Department of Parliamentary Services; the Department of the Senate; the Department of the House of Representatives; and the Parliamentary Budget Office.

-The Department of Parliamentary Services (DPS) is responsible for supporting the Parliament through the provision of a range of services, including library, research, Hansard, broadcasting, telecommunications, central computing, food and beverages, and building security and maintenance.
-The departments of the House of Representatives and Senate support and provide advice to their respective chambers.
+The Department of Parliamentary Services (DPS) is responsible for supporting the operation of the Parliament through the provision of a range of services, including library, research, Hansard, broadcasting, Information, Communication & Technology (ICT) services, physical and cyber security services, visitor services, catering, and building and landscape management.
+The departments of the House of Representatives and Senate support and provide advice to their respective chambers and parliamentary committees.
 The Parliamentary Budget Office is responsible for providing independent analysis of the budget cycle, fiscal policy and the financial implications of proposals.
 Further information about the parliamentary entities is available from the Parliament of Australia’s website.

-The level of budgeted departmental and administered expenses, and the average staffing level for entities in the GGS within the parliamentary departments are shown in Figure 1.
-DPS represents the largest proportion of the expenses, with total departmental expenses being the most material component, representing 83 per cent of the entire parliamentary departments' expenses.
+The level of budgeted departmental and administered expenses, and the average staffing levels for entities in the GGS within the parliamentary departments are shown in Figure 1.
+DPS represents the largest proportion of the parliamentary departments’ expenses, and departmental expenses of the parliamentary departments are the most material component, representing 84 per cent of the entire parliamentary departments’ expenses.

 Figure 1: Parliamentary Departments – total expenses and average staffing level by entity